The Florida Yards & Neighborhoods (FYN) Homeowner Program

 Yard Recognition Program

 In participating counties, the FYN Homeowner Program recognizes environmentally friendly gardeners with official FFL Yard Recognition signs.
-A county FYN agent or Yard Advisor will visit your home and use the homeowner checklist to determine whether your yard is eligible for Gold or Standard recognition.
+A county FYN agent or Yard Advisor will visit your home and use the homeowner checklist to determine whether your yard is eligible for Gold or Silver recognition.
 This is a great educational opportunity, as well as a chance for you to show your commitment to protecting Florida’s water resources!

 The Neighborhood Gardener